muratk5n/thirdwave/en/README.md

 ---

+Li-on batteries are limited by world lithium reserves.
+At its max this tech can only handled 5% of global storage need.
+They are doomed to remain marginal, and eventually irrelevant.

+---

 Switch to a green econ cannot be accomplished on the backs on bunch of people "putting up solar panels on their rooftops".
 That's good, but not everyone lives in a setting they can do that easily.
-Green energy needs to be a product, which can be transmitted easily, and stored as needed in huge amounts (batteries can only handle 5% of global storage need, so they are doomed to remain marginal, and eventually irrelevant IMO).
+Green energy needs to be a product, which can be transmitted easily, and stored as needed in huge amounts.

 ---